jaitl/aws-lambda-telegram-lang-demo/README.md

     --environment "Variables={TELEGRAM_TOKEN=<your telegram token>}" \
     --timeout 30 --memory-size 500
     ```
 4. Create a REST API gateway for `lambda-telegram-lang-bot` Lambda with POST method then deploy it.
-[AWS docs](https://docs.aws.amazon.com/apigateway/latest/developerguide/getting-started.html) will helps you.
+[AWS docs](https://docs.aws.amazon.com/apigateway/latest/developerguide/getting-started.html) will help you.
-5. Register a webhook url to telegram:
+5. Register a webhook url to Telegram:
     ```bash
     curl https://api.telegram.org/bot<your telegram token>/setWebhook?url=https://<your api gateway url>.amazonaws.com/<your prodaction stage>
     ```
 6. You've done.
-Now you can use your telegram bot.
+Now you can use your Telegram bot.

 ## Useful commands:
 * Updates the lambda: